PoProstuWitold/nuntius-feed/README.md

-# RSS Aggregator
+# Nuntius Feed

-A lightweight fullstack web application for subscribing to and reading RSS channels.
+Your personal herald for the digital age.
+A lightweight web application for subscribing to and reading RSS and Atom channels.
 Built with Next.js (frontend), Hono (backend via RPC) and secured with JSON Web Tokens (JWT).

 ## ✨ Features